d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 Optionally include logs in the data retrieval process.
 - **logout**

 Optionally include the logout flag to log out of the server after this command is completed.
-Using this flag when not logged in will have no effect
+Using this flag when not logged in will have no effect.

 - **outdir=OUTDIR**